Mental Health Month

 SupportLinc EAP: Call 888-881-5462

-National Suicide & Crisis Lifeline: Call 988, text 988, or chat at 988lifeline.org
+National Suicide & Crisis Lifeline: Call, text, or chat 988

 Local emergency services: Call 911

 The Bell Seal for Workplace Mental Health is a distinction awarded by Mental Health America to organizations that meet national workplace mental health standards.
-Indiana University's 2025 Platinum Bell Seal recipient status demonstrates our outstanding commitment to employee mental health and well-being.
+Indiana University's multi-year Platinum Bell Seal recipient status demonstrates our outstanding commitment to employee mental health and well-being.